Blakells/Data-Structures-JS/README.md

 # Data-Structures-JS
-A practice of data structures in Javascript like Linked Lists, Trees, Hash Maps, etc...
+A Practice of JavaScript Fundamentals, Data Structures, and Algorithms